-In the process of sugaring, it does not require sticks or wax strips, a ball of sugar is applied and molded with the hand in opposite direction of hair growth.
-Then with a flick of the wrist, it is removed, taking the root of the hair and everything else with it, resulting in a reduction of hair growth over time.
-Sugaring is gentle enough to be used all over the body, and is a fantastic alternative for those who are unable to wax.
+The process of sugaring does not require sticks or wax strips.
+Instead, a ball of sugar is applied and molded with the hand in opposite direction of hair growth.
+Then with a flick of the wrist, it is removed, taking the the hair, down to the root with it.
+The removal of the entire hair follicle results in a reduction of hair growth over time.
+Sugaring is gentle enough to be done all over the body, and is a fantastic alternative for those who are unable to wax.

 Similar to waxing, in order to get the most out of sugaring, the following should be avoided: